hanqiyg/GetTumblr/README.md

 ### A simple Magnet Link search engine
->    Human Knowledge belongs to the world.
+>    Human Knowledge belongs to the world. <br>                        From 'AntiTrust'

->                        From 'AntiTrust'